 - We hope she will stay by us.

-Uses of Preposition place (Opposite, behind, in front of, In back of)
+Uses of Prepositions Of Place Opposite, behind, in front of, In back of

 Behind describe the location of something that is located at the back of something else.